Watch Paparazzi Logo

 football manager Frank Lampard spotted wearing a Patek Philippe 5550P

-Description: Patek Philippe Advanced Research Quantième Perpétuel 5550P Platinum – Frank Lampard
+Who & what: Patek Philippe Advanced Research Quantième Perpétuel 5550P Platinum – Frank Lampard

 During his stint at New York City FC, Frank Lampard was photographed wearing one of the most technically significant Patek Philippe references of the modern era — the Advanced Research Quantième Perpétuel 5550P in platinum.
 The sighting confirmed what collectors have long suspected: Lampard's Patek collection operates at a level well above celebrity showmanship.